Actions and Detail Panel

 Who is this event for?

-This event is targeted towards all black women over the age of 18
+This event is targeted towards all those in the black community over the age of 18

 How can I contact the organiser with any questions?